alt-nikitha/Sonnet-Generator/README.md

 ` !python train.py `

-Even with a gpu, training can take quite a while, so wait until that's done.
+Even with a gpu, training can take quite some time, so wait until that's done.
 The trained models will get stored in the training_checkpoints folder.
 At this point, you can zip this folder and download it for future use as follows: